voltrevo/nanocluster-starter/README.md

 ## Copyright Waiver

-Unless stated otherwise, copyright and related rights for all material in this repository is waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Unless stated otherwise ([example](./src/nanocluster/common/basex.ts)), copyright and related rights for all material in this repository is waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).